 Intelligent Mobility Students Envisage 'Future British' in Collaboration with Bentley

-Discussing the brief at its launch, Bentley’s Design Director Stefan Sielaff – himself an alumnus of the RCA’s renowned Vehicle Design programme – explained: ‘Bentley has always been a leader in luxury, and with our collaboration we are asking these millennial students for their vision of the future.
-We are looking for ideas and concepts that could potentially lead us in new and interesting directions, using the perspective of these digital natives – from all over the world – to see things differently.
+Discussing the project Bentley’s Design Director Stefan Sielaff – himself an alumnus of the College commented: ‘With this collaboration we asked millennial students for their vision of the future.
+We wanted ideas and concepts that could potentially lead us in new and interesting directions, using the perspective of these digital natives – from all over the world – to see things differently.
 I enjoyed a wonderful education at the RCA and these second-year students are the ones who will be designing the cars of the future – the taste makers in training, if you will.
 That’s why the results of the challenge are so exciting.’

 MA Intelligent Mobility places the RCA at the vanguard of the ‘third age’ of automotive design, supporting students to develop innovative forms of transportation – such as autonomous vehicles – and design systems and frameworks that enable people to move through hyper-connected cities.
 It also provides students with opportunities to collaborate with other RCA programmes, such as Textiles and Innovation Design Engineering, and take part in live briefs with industry partners like Bentley.